-Our dinner table discussion this week was "is a broken down car parked?"
+Our dinner table discussion this week was 'do all animals have feelings?'

 If you don't currently have access to ClassDojo but you would like to, please speak to the school office.
 Please be very careful when parking outside school.
 Please drive slowly and don't park on the zigzags, even just to drop off.
 This helps to keep our children safe.